xBazilio/intl_dtpg/README.md

 + Install ICU libraries
 + Build and install extension
   `phpize && ./configure && make && sudo make install`
-+ Make sure you have extension=phpcv.so in your php.ini
++ Make sure you have extension=intl_dtpg.so in your php.ini
 + Try it using example
   `php example.php`